maodo/vagrant-puppet-microservice-authentication-authorisation/README.md

-# Vagrant Ubuntu 14.04 Puppet Nginx
+# Microservice authentication and authorisation example solution

-Simple example showing how to provision a Ubuntu 14.04 Nginx web server VM hosting a sample [AngularJS](https://angularjs.org/) application with [Dropwizard](https://dropwizard.github.io/dropwizard/) web service using [Vagrant](https://www.vagrantup.com/) and [Puppet](https://puppetlabs.com/).
+Example solution showing how to provision a Ubuntu 14.04 Nginx web server VM hosting a microservice authentication and authorisation solution built using an [AngularJS](https://angularjs.org/) web site with [Dropwizard](https://dropwizard.github.io/dropwizard/) applications acting as microservices and [Nginx](http://nginx.org/) with LUA scripts for web server and routing.
+Uses [Vagrant](https://www.vagrantup.com/) and [Puppet](https://puppetlabs.com/) to provision the VM.

 Created and tested on Mac OSX 10.9.5, Vagrant 1.6.3, VirtualBox 4.3.6, otherwise using versions/boxes given in VagrantFile and Puppet config.